 - Avoid getting zero social media engagement: Simple techniques you can use in your next social media update

-- The ultimate guide to writing irresistible headlines for major social media platforms
+- The ultimate guide to writing irresistible headlines for major social network platforms

 - Don’t post your next social media update without using these incredibly effective headline writing techniques